DHTMLX/gantt-docs/data/api/gantt_onerror_event.md

 @template:	api_event
 @descr:
 the event is blockable.
-Returning false will cancel error message showing
+Returning false will prevent the default behavior (showing error message in a red box in the top right)

 @changelog: